2shakilrafi/nnR/paper.md

 A concerted effort has been made to make this software as fast as possible, with R vectorization.
 Future work will be focused on re-implementing this, but using Rcpp.
+The source code repository for nnR has been archived to Zenodo with DOI: <https://doi.org/10.5281/zenodo.10672209>

 # Acknowledgements